QuTech-Delft/OpenSquirrel/docs/compilation-passes/routing/a-star-router.md

-The [A* qubit routing pass](http://127.0.0.1:8000/reference/passes/router/astar_router.html) uses the A* search algorithm to find the optimal path between qubits that need to interact but are not directly connected on the hardware.
+The A\* (pronounced _A-star_) qubit routing pass uses the A\* search algorithm to find the optimal path between qubits that need to interact but are not directly connected, given the backend connectivity.
 By leveraging one of the following distance metrics as a heuristic:

 - Manhattan,
 - Euclidean, or
-- Chebyshev,
+- Chebyshev.

-it balances the trade-off between circuit depth and computational efficiency.
+It balances the trade-off between circuit depth and computational efficiency.
 This approach ensures that SWAP gates are inserted along the most efficient paths, minimizing the overall cost of routing while adhering to the connectivity constraints.

-The examples below show how the A* qubit routing pass, along with specified distance metrics, can be used to route circuits in _OpenSquirrel_, given the connectivity of the backend.
+The examples below show how the A* qubit routing pass, along with specified distance metrics, can be used to route circuits in OpenSquirrel, given the connectivity of the backend.

-Check the [circuit builder](../../../circuit-builder/index.md) on how to generate the circuit.
+_Check the [circuit builder](../../../circuit-builder/index.md) on how to generate a circuit._

 ```python
 from opensquirrel import CircuitBuilder